Imagine for a moment a world without images, photos, videos, without visual content. Ugh! Emptiness. How could a human live like that?

-Your images should depend on what you are writing.
+Your images should reflect what you are writing about.
 The image should support the actual content, not overpower it.
-If a press release is about an innovative product, your image should present what you write about it.
-Also, it’s best to check if you are not violating any copyright law.
-Ensure that you are legally allowed to use the image to avoid legal problems in the future.
-Last, high-resolution images are necessary to make them pleasing and attractive to the viewers.
+If a press release is about an innovative product, your image should present what you write about that product.
+Also, it’s best to check if you are not violating any copyright law when sharing images.
+Ensure that you are legally allowed to use the image to promote your product and event, to avoid legal problems in the future.
+Last, high-resolution images (300 DPI or higher) are necessary to make them pleasing and attractive to the viewers.
 Remember that using images can add value to your press release.
 However, use images only when necessary and relevant to your press release.

 Chris Trembath, CMO at Dynamic Gift Australia.

-Images are a great addition to a certain style of the press release.
-If an image improves the quality of the press and adds to it, then I recommend you add one or more to enhance the visual aspect of it.
-However, don’t just add images for fun, only add images when they are needed.
+Images are a great addition to a certain style of press release.
+If an image improves the quality of the press release and adds to it, then I recommend you add one or more to enhance the visual aspect of it.
+However, don’t just add images for fun.
+Only add images when they are needed.

 I add images in two ways:

 (1) Between the headline and opening of the press release.
 Keep it small and don’t have it push the text too far down the page.